|Social Security Disability Benefits

 - Prepare for and attend any hearings

-What is the difference between Disability and SSI?
+What is the difference between Social Security Disability

 - The Social Security Disability Insurance (SSDI) program pays monthly benefits to you and